KGI is pleased to offer Federal Direct Subsidized and Unsubsidized Loans for undergraduate sciences courses.

-KGI is pleased to offer Federal Subsidized and Unsubsidized Loans for undergraduate summer science courses.
+KGI is pleased to offer Federal Subsidized and Unsubsidized Loans for the KGI summer undergraduate classes.
 The parameters that a student must follow are listed below.

 If you have any questions, feel free to contact the KGI Financial Aid Office at email@example.com.

 The cost of attendance represents a school’s best estimate of the costs a student will incur during a specified period of enrollment, such as an academic year or a semester.

 Institutional costs are items which have a fixed cost and are usually charged by the school to the student.
 Examples of Institutional costs are Tuition and fees and Student Health Insurance.

 Non-institutional costs are not set by the school, but are driven by local market conditions, reflecting costs and availability of goods and services in the surrounding community.
 Non-institutional costs also vary based on a school’s location.
 Examples of Non-institutional costs include books and supplies, transportation, personal expenses, off-campus housing and meals, utilities, dependent care, and health care.